| PRESS RELEASE May

 meditation, spreading information about this simple, practical way to

+achieve real peace of mind.
 "When we talk of human society, the human being

 matters most.
 And when we talk of peace, the mind matters most.
 So the